London Bridges Walk Frequently Asked Questions

 If you signed-up as part of a team, your pack will be sent to the team leader / main registrant.

 If you haven’t received your pack two weeks before the event, please contact us on 0203 958 0500 or email@example.com.

 Will you be taking photos and videos on the day?

 We’ll be taking pictures and videos at the event to capture the magic of the day.
-These may be shared on our social media channels during the event and used in publications and promotional materials or shared with the media.
+These may be shared on the partner charities social media channels during the event and used in publications and promotional materials or shared with the media.

-You have the choice to opt in or opt out of having your photographs being used by The Griffin Institute and St Mark’s Hospital Foundation for publicity and marketing purposes at the point of registration.
+You have the choice to opt in or opt out of having your photographs being used by the partner charities for publicity and marketing purposes at the point of registration.

 You also have the right to access your photographs on request.
 You can also ask us any time to remove them from our website, social media platforms and delete your image(s) from our systems so that they will not be used in future versions of printed materials.

 We would love to see your dogs at our London Bridges Walk!
 Please keep them on a lead and ensure you clean up after them.